Error handling in Tenet

 Catching Escapes

-So what the ! operator does is assert we got the desired value.
-If it’s not the desired kind of value, control escapes.
+So what the unpacking operator ! does is assert we got the desired value.
+If it’s not the desired kind of value, the value escapes control.
+For convenience, esc foo ~ "bar" behaves like (foo ~ bar) ! no-such-tag-exists.

 Function Boundaries